 To see what's free and happening around Auckland's music venues see Groove Guide and Mukuna.
 Time Out magazine comes free with the NZ Herald on Thursdays and has a Thursday to Wednesday gig guide.
 In May check out NZ Music Month events.

-The Kings Arms has been around since 1880 and has live music most nights of the week.
+The Kings Arms at 59 France Street in the city has been around since 1880 and has live music most nights of the week.
 The pub isn't swanky but most people are there for the entertainment, you might just see some hot talent on the rise at The Kings Arms.

 No charge to people watch or eat your take away lunch in a public space.
 Below - Wynyard Quarter; Takutai Square, 44-50 Galway Street (a bad photo of a neat pop up fountain); Aotea Square at 299 Queen Street is a large outdoor area used for events and celebrations, it's always full of people when the sun's shining.

 Outdoor movies - Open Air Cinema free movies on inflatable screens in local parks.
-Free movies are also screened in Silo Park.
+Free movies are also screened in Silo Park over summer.

 Parnell Road is lined with charming old buildings, many are occupied by art galleries, retail stores and cafes/bars.
 The Inner LINK bus will take you there and if you want some peace and quiet walk to Dove-Myer Robinson Park and Rose Garden on Gladstone Road.
-(Parnell Festival of Roses is held in the garden each year when the roses are blooming).
+(Parnell Festival of Roses is held in the garden each year when the roses are blooming - October/November).

 Pasifika Festival (March)